DeepanshiMalik/The-Sparks-Foundation-Tasks/README.md

 # The-Sparks-Foundation-Tasks
-This repository contains the tasks performed during the Data Science &amp; Business Analytics Internship @THE SPARKS FOUNDATION (GRIP)
+This repository contains the tasks performed by me during the Data Science &amp; Business Analytics Internship @THE SPARKS FOUNDATION (GRIP)